 Georgia On My Mind

 I liked the Georgia part of my life.
 For the most part, things slowed down a bit.
 We had enough grits and sweet tea for a lifetime.
 My mother met a new guy and we ended up living with him for several years.
 The best way to describe him would be a “good” guy.
 He drank, but never seemed to be drunk.
 He genuinely made me feel proud of myself and while we were still poor, I didn’t mind so much.
-I also remember having an uncanny amount of Teenage Mutant Ninja Turtle figurines while in Georgia.
+I also remember having an uncanny amount of Teenage Mutant Ninja Turtle toys while in Georgia.

-Reader, I wish I could say that the Georgia part lasted, but it didn’t.
+I wish I could say that the Georgia part lasted, but it didn’t.
 After about 4 years of living with the “good” guy, we left.
 My mother could not let go of the alcohol and refused to get help.
 The “good” guy was tired of coming home to a drunk and was furious when my mother would leave us boys on her drunken rampages.
 He gave her an ultimatum to get help or leave (we boys were welcome to stay).
 My mother chose the latter and before we knew it, we were off to live with her cousin in another part of Georgia.

 At some point, I had enough of living with my mother and decided that the best thing for me to do would be to live with my family back in Louisiana.
 So, I rebelled until I had my way and it cost me very dearly.